Ulrike Knobloch

-Ulrike Knobloch (born 1961), is a German economist at the University of Vechta.
-Knobloch deals with gender science topics for theoretical economics that takes in real-world problems in social systems.
+Ulrike Knobloch (born 1961), is a German economist at the Berlin School of Economics and Law.
+Knobloch deals with gender studies or gender science topics for theoretical economics that takes in real-world problems in social systems.

 Knobloch studied economics at the University of Freiburg, graduating with a diploma and taking in additional courses in philosophy.
 She did her Ph.D. at the University of St. Gallen in economic-ethic, connecting ethical implications with gender issues.
 Knobloch went on to conduct research in various universities and has also worked for banks.
-In 2016 she became Junior-Professor at University of Vechta.
+From 2016 to 2024, she was a professor of economics and gender at University of Vechta.
+Since 2025, she has been professor of economics at the Berlin School of Economics and Law and member of the Harriet Taylor Mill-Institute.